 Once I graduated high school, I spent some time travelling the world, and have spent extensive periods of time in Europe, the UK, and the USA, for work, leisure, and studies.
 All the time, though, I fell back to my first love of acting.
-I’ve been engaged in numerous acting courses in Cape Town at film schools, independent facilities, and the University of Cape Town, my alma mater, as a host on a talk show at the University of Massachusetts in Amherst, where I spent a semester on a scholarship, and the most fascinating Meisner and Method classes in London.
+I’ve completed numerous acting courses in Cape Town at film schools, independent facilities, and the University of Cape Town, my alma mater, worked as a talk show host at the University of Massachusetts in Amherst, where I spent a semester on a scholarship, and deep-dived into the most fascinating Meisner and Method classes in London.
 More recently, I’ve been studying under Matthew Harrison and his Vancouver-based Actor’s Foundry.
 All the while, I’ve been fully immersed in the world of film and television.

 And here we are today: I spend my time between Cape Town and London – and wherever else work may take me.
 I’m incredibly grateful to have made my passion my career, and I’m blessed for every production I get to be a part of.

-On the non-acting side, I’m very active and always on the go, though I counter-balance my active lifestyle with Stoic principles, TM meditation, gratitude, and journaling.
+In my day-to-day, I’m usually very active and always on the go, though I counter-balance my active lifestyle with Stoic principles, meditation, gratitude, and journaling.
 I enjoy being in nature, and the beach and mountains always call my name, though I equally love dancing, gymnastics, martial arts, swimming, yoga, and skating.
-I’m also very much a foodie and head up a successful food website, I Love Foodies, where I share my passion and love for the culinary arts.
+I’m also very much a foodie and run I Love Foodies, where I share my passion and love for the culinary arts.

 All in all, I love adventure, I love learning, and I love living life to its fullest.
 All day.
 Every day.
 I am Benike Palfi.